-From the beginning of COVID-19 pandemic, pregnant women have been considered at greater risk of severe morbidity and mortality.
-However, data on hospitalized pregnant women show that the symptom profile and risk factors for severe disease are similar to those among women who are not pregnant, although preterm birth, Cesarean delivery, and stillbirth may be more frequent and vertical transmission is possible.
-Limited data are available for the cohort of pregnant women that gave rise to these hospitalized cases, hindering our ability to quantify risk of COVID-19 sequelae for pregnant women in the community.
-To test the hypothesis that pregnant women in community differ in their COVID-19 symptoms profile and disease severity compared to non-pregnant women.
-This was assessed in two community-based cohorts of women aged 18-44 years in the United Kingdom, Sweden and the United States of America.
-This observational study used prospectively collected longitudinal (smartphone application interface) and cross-sectional (web-based survey) data.
-Participants in the discovery cohort were drawn from 400,750 UK, Sweden and US women (79 pregnant who tested positive) who self-reported symptoms and events longitudinally via their smartphone, and a replication cohort drawn from 1,344,966 USA women (162 pregnant who tested positive) cross-sectional self-reports samples from the social media active user base.
-The study compared frequencies of symptoms and events, including self-reported SARS-CoV-2 testing and differences between pregnant and non-pregnant women who were hospitalized and those who recovered in the community.
-Multivariable regression was used to investigate disease severity and comorbidity effects.
-Pregnant and non-pregnant women positive for SARS-CoV-2 infection drawn from these community cohorts were not different with respect to COVID-19-related severity.
-Pregnant women were more likely to have received SARS-CoV-2 testing than non-pregnant, despite reporting fewer clinical symptoms.
-Pre-existing lung disease was most closely associated with the severity of symptoms in pregnant hospitalized women.
-Heart and kidney diseases and diabetes were additional factors of increased risk.
-The most frequent symptoms among all non-hospitalized women were anosmia [63% in pregnant, 92% in non-pregnant] and headache [72%, 62%].
+To test whether pregnant and non-pregnant women differ in COVID-19 symptom profile and severity.
+To extend previous investigations on hospitalized pregnant women to those who did not require hospitalization.
+Observational study prospectively collecting longitudinal (smartphone application interface) and cross-sectional (web-based survey) data.
+Community-based self-participatory citizen surveillance in the United Kingdom, Sweden and the United States of America.
+Two female community-based cohorts aged 18-44 years.
+The discovery cohort was drawn from 1,170,315 UK, Sweden and USA women (79 pregnant tested positive) who self-reported status and symptoms longitudinally via smartphone.
+The replication cohort included 1,344,966 USA women (134 pregnant tested positive) who provided cross-sectional self-reports.
+Pregnant and non-pregnant were compared for frequencies of symptoms and events, including SARS-CoV-2 testing and hospitalization rates.
+Multivariable regression was used to investigate symptoms severity and comorbidity effects.
+Pregnant and non-pregnant women positive for SARS-CoV-2 infection were not different in syndromic severity.
+Pregnant were more likely to have received testing than non-pregnant, despite reporting fewer symptoms.
+Pre-existing lung disease was most closely associated with the syndromic severity in pregnant hospitalized women.
+Heart and kidney diseases and diabetes increased risk.
+The most frequent symptoms among all non-hospitalized women were anosmia [63% pregnant, 92% non-pregnant] and headache [72%, 62%].
 Cardiopulmonary symptoms, including persistent cough [80%] and chest pain [73%], were more frequent among pregnant women who were hospitalized.
-Gastrointestinal symptoms, including nausea and vomiting, were different among pregnant and non-pregnant women who developed severe outcomes.
-Although pregnancy is widely considered a risk factor for SARS-CoV-2 infection and outcomes, and was associated with higher propensity for testing, the profile of symptom characteristics and severity in our community-based cohorts were comparable to those observed among non-pregnant women, except for the gastrointestinal symptoms.
-Consistent with observations in non-pregnant populations, comorbidities such as lung disease and diabetes were associated with an increased risk of more severe SARS-CoV-2 infection during pregnancy.
-Pregnant women with pre-existing conditions require careful monitoring for the evolution of their symptoms during SARS-CoV-2 infection.
+Symptom characteristics and severity were comparable among pregnant and non-pregnant women, except for gastrointestinal symptoms.
+Consistent with observations in non-pregnant populations, lung disease and diabetes were associated with increased risk of more severe SARS-CoV-2 infection during pregnancy.